fmsrodrigues/sedexo.v01.challenge.any/go_backend/README.md

 ## Running the tests

-To run the tests you can run the following command in the go_backend folder:
+To run the tests you can run the following command in the go_backend cmd/web or helper folders:

 ```bash
   go test